 Friday night kickoffs are always at 7:00 PM.
-On the rare occasion when, as in the early days of 1961 to 1985, games were played on Saturday afternoons, kickoff would be 1:00 PM.
-The games were moved to Friday night so that people could either go to the Rutgers games or watch their favorite college team on television, whereas, on a Friday night, there would be no distraction, and crowds would be larger.
+On the rare occasion when, as in the early days of 1961 to 1985, games were played on Saturday afternoons, kickoff would be at 1:00 PM.
+The games were moved to Friday night so that people could either use Fall Saturdays go to the Rutgers games or watch their favorite college team on television, whereas, on a Friday night, there would be no distraction, and crowds would be larger.

 Besides, didn't EBHS Administration know about portable radios, with which they could listen to the Rutgers (or Penn State, or Notre Dame, or some other school's) game?
 To say nothing of, in the last few years, checking the score of the college game on your mobile phone's Internet connection?